PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 ### What if the VPN is too slow?

 The use of a VPN will decrease your internet connection speed.
-The table below was generated on 3/6/2021 at an off-campus location in Princeton with a FIOS connection using [speedtest.net](https://www.speedtest.net):
+The table below was generated at an off-campus location in Princeton with a FIOS connection using [speedtest.net](https://www.speedtest.net):

 | VPN           | Download (Mbps)| Upload (Mbps)  |
 | ------------- |:-------------:|:-----:|